 Look for fun ways to incorporate writing practice for kids.
 Ideas for writing prompts could be to outsource the writing of birthday and Christmas cards, encourage letter-writing to friends and family or create a treasure hunt where they create written clues around the house.
 Perfect for a literal rainy day.

-What To Try: Upper Primary
+What to Try: Upper Primary

 SEE ALSO: Inspire Kids’ Love of Creative Writing